smirnou/swiss-re-coffee-shop/README.md

 #  Swiss Re: Coffee Shop PoC

-This project is a Command Line Interface (CLI) based application designed for managing orders in a coffee shop.
+This project is a Command Line Interface (CLI) based application designed for managing orders in a CoffeeShop application.
 It allows users to add products to an order, review the order, confirm it, and process payments.

 ## Features